Aziz-Zeghal/Oddsportal-MoreSurebet/README.md

 # Oddsportal-MoreSurebet

-Oddsportal-MoreSurebet is a web scraper that finds odds for matches and outputs surebets.
+Oddsportal-MoreSurebet is a web crawler that finds odds for matches and outputs surebets.
 This project is unfinished and will always have updates.

 ## Features